-AP source: Mets close to acquiring Stroman from Blue Jays
+Mets acquire Stroman from Blue Jays for 2 pitching prospects

-New York would send the Blue Jays two of its top pitching prospects, 24-year-old left-hander Anthony Kay and 18-year-old right-hander Simeon Woods Richardson, a second person familiar with the talks said, also on condition of anonymity because the trade had not been completed.

-Stroman posted a tweet that read: “Toronto, I love you…forever!”
-It was followed by a Canadian flag.
+NEW YORK (AP) — All-Star pitcher Marcus Stroman was acquired by his hometown Mets from the Toronto Blue Jays on Sunday for a pair of minor league prospects, a trade that makes it likely New York will deal away one of its current starters by Wednesday’s deadline.

 A 28-year-old right-hander who made his first All-Star team this season, Stroman is 6-11 in 21 starts despite a 2.96 ERA that is fifth-best in the American League.
-He has a $7.4 million salary and is not eligible for free agency until after the 2020 season.
+He is eligible for arbitration next winter and can become a free agent after the 2020 season.

+Toronto received two of New York’s top pitching prospects in 24-year-old left-hander Anthony Kay and 18-year-old righty Simeon Woods Richardson.
+As part of the swap, the Mets get $1.5 million from the Blue Jays to offset much of the $2,506,452 remaining on Stroman’s $7.4 million salary this year.

 The 5-foot-7 Stroman is 47-45 with a 3.76 ERA in six big league seasons.
 He grew up on Long Island near Mets starter Steven Matz, about 50 miles from Citi Field.

-Toronto’s clubhouse was not opened to reporters after Sunday’s game against Tampa Bay, and Stroman left the ballpark without speaking to media.
-The Blue Jays said Stroman was not taking the team charter to Kansas City.
+“Marcus is a dynamic talent who will bring tremendous passion to our team and energy our fans will truly appreciate,” first-year general manager Brodie Van Wagenen said in a statement.
+“As a Long Island native, we believe that Marcus will thrive playing in New York.”

+With reports emerging that the deal was close to completion, Stroman posted a tweet that read: “Toronto, I love you…forever!”
+It was followed by a Canadian flag.

 New York (50-55) is six games back in the NL wild-card race, with six teams ahead for the two spots, after a four-game winning streak that boosted the Mets to 10-5 since the All-Star break.
-With the trade deadline approaching Wednesday, this deal might lead to them shipping off a member of their current rotation, which includes Matz, Noah Syndergaard, Zack Wheeler, Jason Vargas and NL Cy Young Award winner Jacob deGrom.
+With the trade deadline coming up and Stroman now in the fold, New York seems likely to ship off at least one member of its current rotation, which includes Matz, Noah Syndergaard, Zack Wheeler, Jason Vargas and NL Cy Young Award winner Jacob deGrom.

-Syndergaard, Wheeler and perhaps Vargas appear the most likely to be traded.
+Syndergaard, Wheeler and perhaps Vargas appear the most probable candidates.

 Wheeler can become a free agent after this season, as can Vargas if his 2020 club option is not exercised.
 Syndergaard and Matz can become free agents after the 2021 season, and deGrom is signed through 2023 — though he has the right to opt out a year early.